-NY Empire State Manufacturing Index in the United States is expected to be 13.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate NY Empire State Manufacturing Index in the United States to stand at 15.00 in 12 months time.
-In the long-term, the United States NY Empire State Manufacturing Index is projected to trend around 10.00 Index Points in 2020, according to our econometric models.
+NY Empire State Manufacturing Index in the United States is expected to be 10.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate NY Empire State Manufacturing Index in the United States to stand at 12.00 in 12 months time.
+In the long-term, the United States NY Empire State Manufacturing Index is projected to trend around 4.00 points in 2021, according to our econometric models.